CodethinkLabs/cdt/README.md

 Using
 -----

-At the moment the `cdt` tool expects to find a Chrome DevTools Protocol server at the fixed address of `localhost:9222`.
+By default the `cdt` tool expects to find a Chrome DevTools Protocol server at `localhost:9222`.
+This can be overridden with command line options.
 To connect to a remote server I have used SSH port forwarding.

 ```
 Usage: